Highway pole rips through bus in California crash, killing 5

 “The pole went through the center of the bus, and that’s where the injuries were sustained,” California Highway Patrol Officer Moi Onsurez told The Associated Press.

 The five injured were airlifted to hospitals, Onsurez said, but he did not have information about any additional injuries or the cause of the single-vehicle crash.
+Usually, in situations like this, legal firms are contacted.
+It’s best to look a little further afield to find specialists with the right experience, like this firm in phoenix, as you need to win the compensation you deserve.

 The bus was heading from Southern California to Sacramento on State Route 99 when it crashed around 3:30 a.m. between the cities of Atwater and Livingston, Onsurez said.
 The freeway cuts through farm fields in the San Joaquin Valley.